data quality part two: crossing the data chasm

 Conversation is key

 This is the “What’s in it for me” question.
 No manager-employee relations are the same between two people let alone across whole countries; everyone’s drivers and motivations are different.
-One of the major challenges facing organisations is the tension between the need for global standards while allowing for and respecting autonomy and culture in local offices.
+One of the major challenges facing organizations is the tension between the need for global standards while allowing for and respecting autonomy and culture in local offices.
 How do you get the balance right?
-Conversation is needed at all levels of the organisation to find out why the data is important from a top level perspective and how this can be made relevant for each individual and office involved in the process.
+Conversation is needed at all levels of the organization to find out why the data is important from a top level perspective and how this can be made relevant for each individual and office involved in the process.
 You have to ensure benefit to create change.

-For example, on a recent project a leading electronics distributor centralised fragmented data from 6,000 employees across 29 countries.
+For example, on a recent project a leading electronics distributor centralized fragmented data from 6,000 employees across 29 countries.
 One office in South America stored all their payroll information in a leather bound ledger.
 It worked for them because they were a small office and could track all their information very easily.
 However, this practice was obviously not very useful for global HR.
 By explaining to the office the value of having data on a global scale, and the time they could save in the long run they began to see the upsides and not only started uploading data regularly but transferred all their existing data from their ledger into the system.

 - Who has the ability to collect, input and alter data